 - Small papers in 3-ring binders are corralled and safe with clear page protectors.

-These are one of the most hardworking organizational supplies in my home office!
+These are one of the hardest working organizational supplies in my home office!

 I currently use this mint caddy to hold all of my bullet journal supplies.
 I store it on my shelf and just move it to my desk or my kitchen table when I’m ready to do a little bujoing.